near/docs/docs/1.concepts/1.basics/transactions/overview.md

 }
 ```

-It displays the overall status of the transaction, the outcomes of the transaction, and the outcome of the receipts
+The query result displays the overall status of the transaction, the outcomes of the transaction, and the outcome of the receipts
 generated by this transaction.

-The `status` field is an object with a single key.
-There can be four types of keys:
+The top-level `status` field is an object with a single key, one of the following four:

-- `SuccessValue` - the receipt has been successfully executed, and the value of the key
+- `status: { SuccessValue: 'val or empty'}` - the receipt has been successfully executed.
+If it's the result of a function call receipt, the value is the return value of the function, otherwise the value is empty.
-  is the return value (can only be nonempty when it is the result of a function call receipt).
-- `SuccessReceiptId` - either a transaction has been successfully converted to a receipt or a receipt is successfully processed and generated another receipt.
+- `status: { SuccessReceiptId: 'id_of_generated_receipt' }` - either a transaction has been successfully converted to a receipt, or a receipt is successfully processed and generated another receipt.
 The value of this key is the id of the newly generated receipt.
-- `Failure` - transaction or receipt has failed during execution.
+- `status: { Failure: {} }'` - transaction or receipt has failed during execution.
+The value will include error reason.
-- `Unknown` - the transaction or receipt hasn't been processed yet.
+- `status: { Unknown: '' }'` - the transaction or receipt hasn't been processed yet.

 NOTE: for receipts, `SuccessValue` and `SuccessReceiptId` come from the last action's execution.
 The results of other action executions in the same receipt are not returned.
-However, if any action fails, the receipt's execution stops, and the failure is returned., meaning that `status` would be `Failure`.
+However, if any action fails, the receipt's execution stops, and the failure is returned, meaning that `status` would be `Failure`.
 And if the last action is not a function call and it's successfully executed, the result will be an empty `SuccessValue`

 The top-level `status` indicates the overall status of the transaction.
 This indicates whether all actions in the transaction have been successfully executed.
 However, one caveat is that the successful execution of the function call does not necessarily mean that the receipts spawned from the function call are all successfully executed.